FAA Issues Extension for Infrared Obstruction Lights

 On September 11, 2020, only obstruction lights that comply with 43J standards will be listed in FAA AC 150/5345-53D, the FAA’s Airport Lighting Equipment Certification Program.
 At that time, all newly filed or refiled structures must employ lights listed in 53D to comply with federal lighting regulations.

-Flash Technology currently has product undergoing certification testing to meet the new standards and will be available prior to the new deadline.
+Flash Technology currently has products undergoing certification testing to meet the new standards and will be available prior to the new deadline.

 If you have questions on how these changes may impact your site, please call or email us.